bitburnerz/onetimepad/README.md

 #Complementary Pads

-Because substraction is tedious and for sake of simplicity, what would be greatly helpful is if *both* parties could simply use addition.
+Because substraction is tedious and for sake of simplicity, what would be greatly helpful is if *both* parties would simply use addition.

 Typically, the two copies of the shared secret key are identical.
 One is used for encryption by addition, and the other for decryption by substraction.